Princes' Islands: Heybeliada

 Heybeliada (meaning "Saddlebag Island" in Turkish; Χάλκη, also rendered Halki) is the second largest of the Princes' Islands in the Sea of Marmara.
 It is a neighbourhood in the Adalar district of Istanbul.
 The large Naval Cadet School overlooks the jetty to the left as you get off the ferry.
 There are two interesting pieces of architecture on the grounds of the school.
 One is Kamariotissa, the only remaining Byzantine church on the island, and more importantly the last church to be built before the conquest of Constantinople.
 The other is the grave of the second English Ambassador to be sent to Constantinople by Elizabeth I of England, Edward Barton, who chose to live on Heybeli to escape the bustle of the city.

 To the right of the jetty lies the town with its bars and cafes, a hotel that stays open all year round, and many lovely wooden houses.

-At the top of the central mountain is an eleventh-century Greek Orthodox monastery, it houses the Halki seminary, the only Greek Orthodox seminary in Turkey and Theological Seminary of the Ecumenical Patriarchate closed by the Turkish Government in 1971, for no reason.
+At the top of the central mountain is an eleventh-century Greek Orthodox monastery, it houses the Halki seminary, the only Greek Orthodox seminary in Turkey and Theological Seminary of the Ecumenical Patriarchate closed by the Turkish Government in 1971, after the ban on private higher-education institutions passed the Parliament.
 The monastery attracts tourists from all over Greece and Turkey, and despite the Turkish Government's promise to reopen the seminary, it still remains closed.

 To prevent the island from becoming polluted, the only motorized vehicles permitted on the island are service vehicles such as ambulances, fire trucks, police cars, and the like.
 The only forms of transport are by foot, horse and buggy and service transport.
 There is no airport; the only way of getting there is by boat.

 The winter population of the island is around 3,000, but in the summer, the owners of the summer houses return and the population swells to 10,000.
 The main summer attractions are small-scale open-air concerts sponsored by the local council, a swimming and fitness club next to the sea, and an annual Independence Day march, which is commemorated by a resident naval band touring the island.